MindChirp/tdt4250-emf/README.md

 # Tile-Based Game Engine - Project Overview

 This repository provides a complete model-driven framework for defining and executing tile-based board games such as **Connect 4**, **TicTacToe**, and **Othello** using a custom DSL.
-All gameplay logic, tile state machines, legal move rules, effect rules, and win conditions, is modeled declaratively in the DSL, with a large focus being the usage of modular filters that can be chained together to model compex rulesets.
+All gameplay logic, tile state machines, legal move rules, effect rules, and win conditions, is modeled declaratively in the DSL, with a large focus being the usage of modular filters that can be chained together to model compex rulesets of determining legal moves and updating multiple tiles across the board.

 The system is built using **EMF/Ecore**, **Xtext**, **Xtend**, and **Java** to define the metamodel and generate all necessary runtime classes.
 From each DSL game description, the generator produces runnable **Python code**, which integrates with our **FastAPI backend** and **React frontend** to create a fully playable game environment.